kamstrup/fn/README.md

 * Put examples in this README

 API CHANGES
+* ForEach and ForEachIndex should return an empty seq (needed for IO to report errors)
+* Error handling for IO and context cancelling etc: seq.Error() error -- a special kind of empty Seq that always returns itself
 * Rework RangeOf() and maybe SourceOf+SourceFunc... should maybe be able to abort by returning ErrStop?
 * Range.Len() should be well defined.
 * For walking a Dir or reading a file we need a way to return errors from Seqs

 FEATURES
+* WIP A small IO package "fnio" to help walking an io.Reader as a Seq[[]byte], and same for writing?
+* fnio.DirOf(dirName), * fnio.DirTreeOf(dirName) (recursive)
+* fnio.LinesOf(io.Reader)
 * seq.Limit(n) Seq[T], lazy counterpart to seq.Take(n)
 * Compare func helpers LessThan, GreaterThan, Is, IsNot
 * seq.Split(pred) Seq[Seq[T]] (including or excluding the separator?
 We need both modes)